 Today when I opened a PowerShell window, I found that it opened maximized normally, but stayed that way for a few seconds only, before actually shrinking down to a very small size.
 This made the Windows PowerShell font and window too small to read and therefore unusable.

 Microsoft Windows PowerShell is a command-line shell and scripting language, built on the .NET Framework, designed for system administration, IT professionals and developers.
-If you are using Windows PowerShell 4.0, you might want to have a look at this Windows PowerShell 4.0 Guides from Microsoft.

 PowerShell font too small